Leucojum

-Leucojum is a small genus of bulbous plants native to Eurasia belonging to the Amaryllis family, subfamily Amaryllidoideae.
+Leucojum is a small genus of bulbous plants native to Eurasia belonging to the amaryllis family, subfamily Amaryllidoideae.
 As currently circumscribed, the genus includes only two known species, most former species having been moved into the genus Acis.
 Both genera are known as snowflakes.

 Leucojum is a compound of Greek λευκος, leukos "white" and ἰόν, ion "violet".
 The spelling Leucoium is also used.
-Other common names include snowbell, dewdrop, and St. Agnes' flower.
+In addition to the common name snowflakes, the two Leucojum species are also known as St. Agnes' flower, for patron saint of virgins and gardeners, and snowbells.